Richardson Highway: Road Building and Modernity

+During the construction, the government hired failed gold prospectors as well as regular construction workers.
+The income from this work allowed many of the prospectors to leave Alaska.

+Although automobiles and motorcycles were shipped to Fairbanks and Valdez sometime after 1908, it is unknown when the first motorized vehicle was used on the highway.
+BY 1909, cars were used at either end of the highway.
+Attempts were made in 1909 to use a motorcycle to cross the entirety of the highway, but storms and mechanical issues proved too much.
+On July 29th, 1913, Bobby Sheldon and two prospectors, John Ronan and John Ferguson, began the trip from Fairbanks at approximately 10:30pm in a modified Model T. They arrived at Valdez four days later, at around 11pm on August 2nd, after taking a detour to Chitina.
+A second vehicle made by the White Motor Company from the Alaska Road Commission with representatives manufacturer left the day before Bobby Sheldon's party, and arrived in Fairbanks on August 6th.

 The rise of motorized travel led the road to be upgraded to automobile standards in the 1920s.
 To finance continued maintenance and road construction, the Alaska Road Commission instituted tolls for commercial vehicles in 1933 of up to $175 per trip, which were collected at the Tanana River ferry crossing at Big Delta.
 When the tolls were further increased in 1941 to boost business for the Alaska Railroad, disgruntled truckers nicknamed "gypsies" started a rogue ferry service in order to evade the toll.

 The Alaska and Glenn highways, built during World War II, connected the rest of the continent and Anchorage to the Richardson Highway at Delta Junction and Glennallen respectively, allowing motor access to the new military bases built in the Territory just prior to the war: Fort Richardson in Anchorage, and Fort Wainwright adjacent to Fairbanks.
 The bridge at Big Delta, the last remaining gap, was built as part of the Alaska Highway project.

 The southern end was only open during summers until 1950, when a freight company foreman who lived near the treacherous Thompson Pass plowed the snow himself for an entire season to prove the route could be used year-round.
 The highway was paved in 1957.

 The Trans-Alaska Pipeline System, built in 1973-1977, mostly parallels the highway from Fairbanks to Valdez.

+Roadhouses

+Due to the rugged nature of the early highway, roadhouses were built every 15-20 miles.
+These ranged from a tents on platforms to properly built cabins with separated rooms.
+Most were heated by woodstoves and sourced water from nearby lakes or streams.
+Food ranged from bleak to scrumptious, depending on nearby game availability and gardens at each outpost.
+Hay and water for horses were also provided.
+Around 30 roadhouses existed, but this would change each year as they route of the highway changed and business would open and close.